hamman3223/wihack/README.md

 ```
-## To configure hostapd for WiFi Honeypot firstly we need to install its
+## To configure hostapd for WiFi Honeypot firstly we need to install it

     sudo apt install hostapd